Oknha

 kh: ឧកញ៉ា angk: uk-na | in ancient vn texts: Ốc nha (屋牙)

 1. Khmer honorific meaning 'nobleman' or 'lord'.
 Initially envoys of the Angkor kings, then title in used during the Oudong monarchy from the 18th century, substituting Ponhea (ពញា - equivalent to Phraya (พญา) in Thai).
 The title "Oknha" was transformed into Thai as Okya (ออกญา) by the Ayutthaya Kingdom.
-The word Oknha is referred to as in ancient Vietnamese records.
+The word Oknha occurs in ancient Vietnamese records.

 2. Since 1993, title bestowed by the King (later by the Cambodian government) on civilians (non-royalty) distinguished for their goods deeds.
 Recently, 'oknha' has become a Khmer version of 'tycoon', as since 2017 wealthy people donating a minimum of 500,000 USD to the State can obtain the title.